OWASP/www-chapter-bristol-uk/index.md

 # Welcome to OWASP Bristol Chapter

-The OWASP Bristol Chapter  is  run by [Katy Anton](mailto:katy.anton@owasp.org) and [Craig Francis](mailto:craig.francis@owasp.org) .
+The OWASP Bristol Chapter is run by [Katy Anton][katy], [Craig Francis][craig] and [Jon Gadsden][jon].

-We are  a bunch of friendly people interested in Application Security, and as Software is all over these days, means we are interested in every flavour of security.
+We are  a bunch of friendly people interested in Application Security, and as Software is all over these days this means we are interested in every flavour of security.

 ## Social media
 * Our meetings are scheduled on [Meetup](https://www.meetup.com/OWASP-Bristol/)